 This epic guide will take you through the steps of setting up your own.
 The sky is the limit but these cocoa bar ideas will help guide you in the right direction.

-How to Set up the hot cocoa bar
+How to Set up a hot cocoa bar

 First up, your cocoa bar does not need to be super fancy.
 The best bar should be simple and easily organized so you (or the kiddos) can enjoy.

-Now you know I gotta be extra so mine is a bit fancy just because I used mostly what I already had on hand and a few goodies I just wanted.
+Mine is a bit fancy just because I used mostly what I already had on hand and a few goodies that jumped in my cart at Ross.

-But I’ve seen some cute hot cocoa bars with DIY Trays and everything purchased from the Dollar Tree.
+But I’ve seen some cute hot cocoa bars with DIY trays and everything purchased from the Dollar Tree.
 You decide your theme and level of wow you want.
-But the real wow will come from your beverage, so spend some time making it GOOD.
+The real wow will come from your beverage, so spend some time making it GOOD.

-There’s nothing worse than trying to figure out a set up and getting frustrated in the middle because you started in the middle.
-Do it right by taking the time to do a little planning for your hot cocoa bar before you even hit the store.
+There’s nothing worse than trying to figure out a setup and getting frustrated in the middle because you started in the middle.
+Do it right by planning for your hot cocoa bar before you even hit the store.

 Basic Supplies for your DIY Hot Cocoa Bar